Learn about your Multi-Gig Router

 WPS button on multi-gig router

-On your router, you’ll find a WPS (Wi-Fi Protected Set-up) button.
-If you have a Mesh Extender, you can use this button to pair it with your router to extend your Wi-Fi signal to the furthest reaches of your home.
+On your router, you’ll find a WPS (Wi-Fi Protected Set-up) button; if you have a Mesh Extender, you’ll use this button to pair your router with it to extend your Wi-Fi signal to the furthest reaches of your home.

 Troubleshooting